FredBaos/fredbaos.github.io/index.md

 *	Clique 15 : `SOFT DRINKS`, `FLUID MILK PRODUCTS`, `CHEESE`, `BEEF`, `BROCCOLI/CAULIFLOWER`, `TOMATOES`, `ONIONS`, `SALAD MIX`, `CARROTS`
 *	Clique 322 : `SOFT DRINKS`, `FLUID MILK PRODUCTS`, `CHEESE`, `POPCORN`, `CANDAY - CHECKLANE`, `CANDY - PACKAGED`

 In clique 4, one may surmise that the community is closely related to "pet products".
 Similarly, clique 11 would be named "alcoholic drinks".
-We can see in the examples presented above that `SOFT DRINKS` and `FLUID MILLK PRODUCTS` appear in a lot of cliques.
+We can see in the examples presented above that `SOFT DRINKS` and `FLUID MILK PRODUCTS` appear in a lot of cliques.
 This is consistent with earlier results where we observed that they are the two most present products in the baskets as well as the co-purchase matrix.

 # Conclusion